 The game gives you a large variety of coasters, shops, and scenery to build.
 But I found the variety of normal calm and thrill rides somewhat lacking by comparison.
 I also was disappointed to find that I couldn’t ride my own attractions, something that’s existed in other theme park tycoon games.
 However those are really minor annoyances on an otherwise incredibly well-designed video game.

 Parkitect gives you far more control over things then I expected.
-A lot of simulation games these days are nothing more than glorified park builders with little to no sim aspects to in them.
+A lot of simulation games these days are nothing more than glorified park builders with little to no sim aspects to them.
 I was pleasantly surprised that I could set the price to enter the park, and for each ride.
 I could alter what each shop carries and how much.
 If I wanted, I could spend money on a variety of marketing campaigns to bring guests in, and I could pick what was researched and how much to spend on it.

 You can alter the cars of your coaster and how many are on each train, change all the coloring and lights, you can set specific zones for each of your staff to work in and you can even do market research on your guests.
 Parkitect lets you go as deep as you want and rewards you for doing so.
 But gives you options not to if you aren’t in the mood.
 It is a great park designer, and an excellent simulation game that deserves to sit alongside many of the old greats we grew up with.

 If you like simulation games, but want something with teeth.
 Check out my review of RimWorld.
+If you enjoy this content consider supporting it via my Creator Store or Kofi Page!

 - Easy to learn intuitive controls